OCDX/softwareEngFinalProj/sprint1/sprint1Doc.md

 - Division of those tasks

-- Improvement and ideas for requirement analysis
+- Discussion for requirement analysis improvements

-- General work flow for each sprint
+- Discuss generic work flow for each sprint

+- Necessary data base information

+- Page design and user interface ideas

+- Plan for completion of sprint and delegation of tasks

+##**Summary of sprint 1**
+The first sprint of this project is focused on setting up the overall infrastructure that will be the backbone for the application.
+A database and hosting environment will be created to support further expansion and functionality that will take place in remaining sprints.

 ##Tasks for the sprint